-As a complement to the CodeBreaK 101c study, we are sponsoring RMC-4630-03, which is an additional planned global Phase 2 study of RMC-4630 in combination with sotorasib.
-RMC-4630-03 will enroll patients with non-small cell lung cancer (NSCLC) carrying a KRAS^{G12C} mutation who have failed prior standard therapy and who have not previously been treated with a RAS inhibitor.
-We currently expect enrollment in this study to begin in the second half of 2021 and to have preliminary findings by the end of 2022.
+As a complement to the CodeBreaK 101c study, we are sponsoring RMC-4630-03, which is an additional active global Phase 2 study of RMC-4630 in combination with sotorasib for patients with non-small cell lung cancer (NSCLC) carrying a KRAS^{G12C} mutation who have failed prior standard therapy and who have not previously been treated with a RAS inhibitor.
+We are sponsoring the RMC-4630-03 study under our global partnership with Sanofi and conducting the trial in collaboration with Amgen, which is supplying sotorasib globally under a clinical collaboration and supply agreement.
+We expect to complete enrollment in RMC-4630-03 in the second half of 2022, to provide preliminary evidence of the clinical benefit of RMC-4630 as a RAS Companion Inhibitor from the RMC-4630-03 study in the second half of 2022 and to provide additional evidence of the clinical benefit of this compound from this study in 2023.